livegnik/2way-poc-design/02-architecture/managers/05-schema-manager.md

 The Schema Manager explicitly allows:

-* Multiple apps with independent schemas.
+* Multiple apps with independent schemas, matching the isolation rules in `01-protocol/01-identifiers-and-namespaces.md`.
-* Deterministic type resolution.
+* Deterministic type resolution so operations defined in `01-protocol/03-serialization-and-envelopes.md` can choose either identifier form.
-* Schema-declared sync domains.
+* Schema-declared sync domains, enabling the state machine described in `01-protocol/07-sync-and-consistency.md`.
-* Read-only schema access by other managers.
+* Read-only schema access by other managers, preserving the manager responsibilities in `01-protocol/00-protocol-overview.md`.
-* Controlled administrative reload.
+* Controlled administrative reload that does not bypass the compatibility guarantees documented in `01-protocol/10-versioning-and-compatibility.md`.

 ## 13. Forbidden behaviors

 The Schema Manager explicitly forbids:

-* Multiple schemas per app_id.
+* Multiple schemas per app_id, which would violate `01-protocol/01-identifiers-and-namespaces.md`.
-* Runtime mutation of compiled schemas.
+* Runtime mutation of compiled schemas outside explicit reloads.
 * Cross-app schema references (`01-protocol/01-identifiers-and-namespaces.md`).
-* Silent type_id remapping.
+* Silent type_id remapping, which would contradict the immutability guarantees in `01-protocol/02-object-model.md`.
-* Schema inference from data.
+* Schema inference from data, disallowed by the declaration-before-use posture in `01-protocol/00-protocol-overview.md`.
 * Authorization decisions (`01-protocol/06-access-control-model.md`).
 * Automatic migration or compatibility heuristics.